 1. Two pairs of tongs: One for moving and turning food, and one for picking up the hot grate and moving coals

-2. Skewers: Eight to 12 basic metal skewers make a party
+2. Skewers: Eight to 12 basic metal skewers for loading up with your summer fare

 3. Grilling screen: For preparing tiny vegetables or pieces of tofu, tempeh, and seitan

 4. Basting brushes: For applying oils, marinades, and sauces